Mike Gesicki Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Matchup vs. Buffalo

-- Gesicki has averaged 42.1 receiving yards per game in his seven career matchups against the Bills, 4.4 fewer than his over/under for Sunday's game.
+- Gesicki is averaging 42.1 receiving yards per game in seven career matchups against the Bills, 3.4 fewer than his receiving yards prop bet over/under for Sunday's game (45.5).

-- Gesicki, in seven matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Gesicki has caught a touchdown pass versus the Bills once, but did not have multiple TDs in that game.

-- The Bills have the NFL's best pass defense this season, surrendering 192.8 yards per game through the air.
+- The Bills are conceding 192.8 passing yards per game this season, the NFL's best pass defense.

-- The Bills' defense is first in the NFL, conceding 0.8 passing touchdowns per game.
+- With five passing TDs conceded this year, the Bills defense is ranked first in the NFL.

 Recent Performances